-Emergency red button wall phones and blue light call boxes are labeled with signage throughout the campus.
-These phones provide direct access to campus police dispatchers to report an emergency or to get immediate assistance.
+Emergency red button wall phones and exterior blue light call boxes are labeled with signage throughout the campus.
+These phones provide direct access to The Campus Police Department to report an emergency or to get immediate assistance.
+It will also send a direct notification to the Cicero Police Department for precautionary measures.
 Emergency phones are strategically placed on the main campus and in the campus walkways, parking lots, some elevators, and other locations.
 The Morton College Campus Police maintain a communications center.
 If contact cannot be made with Morton, anyone on campus may summon assistance by dialing 9-1-1, connecting them to local law enforcement 24 hours a day.